Pre-application advice and enquiries

 - a justification of why your proposal may be acceptable in planning policy terms, referencing Stroud District Local Plan 2015

 IF THIS INFORMATION IS NOT SUPPLIED YOUR ENQUIRY WILL NOT BE VALID AND WILL THEREFORE NOT BE RESPONDED TO OR MEETING ORGANISED.

 The officer may request further information before providing advice or having the meeting.
 If further information is required to advise you or the above is not included the request may not be considered to be valid and as such meetings and the response may be delayed.

 Please note officers may also consider that your preferred service option is not the most suitable option they will advise you of this and (if the service is a lesser charge) provide this service instead.
 Due to time resources we are unlikely to be able to provide on site meetings unless there is a clear reason this is required.

-We will aim to respond to written enquiries between 15 and 20 working days from the date of a valid submission (i.e. we have the necessary form, fee and sufficient information) and depending on the complexity of the submission.
+We will aim to respond to written enquiries within 30 working days from the date of a valid submission (i.e. we have the necessary form, fee and sufficient information) and depending on the complexity of the submission.
 Please discuss timescales with the Case Officer when your pre-application has been made valid, particularly given delays with the service as a result of COVID-19.